Skoczów: History

 In the document from 1327 there is also mentioned a gord, which can be linked with a subsequent wooden castle revealed in later documents.
 The settlement of Skoczów most probably emerged as its podgrodzie, a small locality serving it, which later evolved into a market settlement with irregular arrangement of buildings centered on main oval square a few hundred meters north of nowadays Market Square, where later (but no earlier than late 1330s) a parish church was built.
 The location of the town around new Market Square under German rights took place hypothetically roughly at similar time as of Frýdek, in the late 14th century.
 The new town had regular arrangement of buildings stretched towards the parish church in the north.
 It was surrounded with ramparts from wood and earth with two gates: Upper and Lower.
 Through the Upper Gate a path led towards Cieszyn in the east, through Lower towards Bielsko in the west.
 Behind the Upper Gate emerged the Upper Suburb, whereas on the right and eastern bank of Vistula River was located a Lower Suburb.
 In the beginning Skoczów was a small town, with around 450 citizens in the middle of the 15th century.
 It had been mainly an agricultural and craft trade settlement with much lower importance of trade.
-A local Catholic parish was first mentioned in the register of Peter's Pence payment from 1447 among 50 parishes of Teschen deanery as Scotczowa.
+A local Catholic parish was first mentioned in the register of Peter's Pence payment from 1447 among 50 parishes of Cieszyn deanery as Scotczowa.